travis-ci/docs-travis-ci-com/user/using-debug-vm.md

 Permission denied (publickey).
 ```

-If you see this, run the command `ssh-keygen` (go through the prompt), and try again.
+If you see this, run the command `ssh-keygen` (go through the prompts), and try again.

 # Things to do once you are inside the debug VM